edg1983/GREEN-VARAN/README.md

 - AF from gnomAD genomes
 - conservation with PhyloP100

-Detailed description of GREEN-DB and GREEN-VARAN tools is provided in readthedocs_link
+[Detailed documentation](https://green-varan.readthedocs.io/en/latest) of GREEN-DB and GREEN-VARAN tools is provided in ReadTheDocs

 ## Installation
 GREEN-VARAN tools are written in Python 3.
 GREEN-VARAN relies on [vcfanno](https://github.com/brentp/vcfanno) (Copyright (c) 2015 Brent Pedersen and Aaron Quinlan) for fast VCF processing.
 GREEN-DB files and a set of additional files are needed for annotation (see Download the supporting files)